Peter Parker (The Amazing Spider-Man film series): Fighting Harry and Electro

-Transported to Earth-616
+Multiversal crisis

-10 years after Gwen's death, Peter (dubbed "Peter-Three") is accidentally transported to Earth-616 due to a failed magic spell by Doctor Strange and that universe's Peter Parker (dubbed "Peter-One") meant to restore Peter-One's secret identity after it was exposed by Mysterio.
+Ten years after Gwen's death, Peter (dubbed "Peter-Three" during the film) is accidentally transported to Earth-616 due to a failed magic spell by Doctor Strange and that universe's Peter Parker (dubbed Peter-One) meant to restore the latter's secret identity after it was exposed by Mysterio.
 (Note: As depicted in Spider-Man: Far From Home (2019).)
-Unbeknownst to Peter, alternate versions of Connors and Dillon were also transported into this universe, alongside other villains from another universe.
-(Note: Connors was taken sometime prior to the climax of The Amazing Spider-Man, while Dillion was taken immediately prior to his death.)
-While there, Peter finds another alternate version of himself (dubbed "Peter-Two") from another alternate universe, who helps him console Peter-One after the death of his Aunt May at the hands of the Green Goblin of Peter-Two's world.
-He reveals that after Gwen died, he became bitter and more brutal while becoming more of Spider-Man and less of Peter Parker, explaining to Peter-One that he doesn't want him to become like him.
+Unbeknownst to Peter, alternate versions of Connors and Max were also transported into this universe, alongside other villains from another universe.
+(Note: Connors was taken sometime prior to the climax of The Amazing Spider-Man, while Dillon was taken immediately prior to his death.)
+While there, Peter finds another alternate version of himself (dubbed "Peter-Two") from another alternate universe, who helps him console the Peter of Earth-616 after the death of his Aunt May at the hands of the Green Goblin of Peter-Two's world.
+He reveals that after Gwen died, he became bitter and "stopped pulling his punches", explaining to his younger counterpart that he doesn't want him to become like him.

-Peter is happy to bond with his alternate selves as they create cures for the villains to save them from the deaths they would face in their own universes, coming to see Peter-One and Peter-Two as brothers.
+Peter is happy to bond with his alternate selves as they create cures for the villains to save them from the deaths they would face in their own universes, coming to see the other Peters as brothers.
 The three lure the villains to the Statue of Liberty, where they are cured one by one.
-Peter achieves a moment of spiritual redemption for Gwen's death by saving MJ, the girlfriend of Peter-One, when she falls off the scaffolding surrounding the statue, mirroring the events of Gwen's death.
-After defeating and curing all the villains and making amends with Dillon, Peter says goodbye to his alternate selves and is returned to his universe more at peace.
+Peter rescues MJ, the girlfriend of Peter-One, when she falls off the scaffolding surrounding the statue, allowing him to forgive himself for Gwen's death.
+After defeating and curing all the villains and making amends with Max, Peter says goodbye to his alternate selves and is returned to his universe.
 (Note: Parker, along with Peter-Two and a universe-displaced Eddie Brock, are the only ones returned to the present time in their respective universes.)